ocurrent/opam-dune-lint/README.md

 6. Checks that each required opam package is listed in the opam file.
 7. For any missing packages, it offers to add a suitable dependency, using the installed package's version as the default lower-bound.

-`dune-opam-lint` can be run manually to update your project, or as part of CI to check for missing dependencies.
+`opam-dune-lint` can be run manually to update your project, or as part of CI to check for missing dependencies.
 It exits with a non-zero status if changes are needed, or if the opam files were not up-to-date with the `dune-project` file.
 When run interactively, it asks for confirmation before writing files.
 If `stdin` is not a tty, then it does not write changes unless run with `-f`.